koekeishiya/skhd/README.md

+> **NOTE**: If you are having issues with skhd, or are looking for feature expansion and future development,
+you may want to check out [this backwards compatible skhd-port](https://github.com/jackielii/skhd.zig) written in Zig by [Jackie Li](https://github.com/jackielii).
+(I am not personally involved in this re-write.)

+**This repository is in maintenance mode; only critical issues that affect the core functionality of the software will be taken care of.**

 **skhd** is a simple hotkey daemon for macOS that focuses on responsiveness and performance.
 Hotkeys are defined in a text file through a simple DSL. **skhd** is able to hotload its config file, meaning that hotkeys can be edited and updated live while **skhd** is running.